yingfeng916/ETL-project/README.md

 ![](ERDdiagram.png)

-The detailed anaylsis is located in the ETL_youtube.ipynb file.
+The detailed ETL process is located in the ETL_youtube.ipynb file.